MCsniperPY/MCsniperPY/README.md

 ## ⚠ warnings ⚠
 - Use this at your own risk.
 This *can* get your account permanantly locked by mojang.
 It is very rare and won't happen if you know what you're doing.
-- You cannot use more than 3 accounts, with security questions, per IP address.
+- If your accounts have security questions you cannot use more than 3 per IP address.
+This makes getting names very difficult so please avoid using accounts with security questions.
 - **DO NOT USE A CUSTOM DELAY OF BELOW 40 IN MOST CASES.
 Refer to the [FAQ page](https://github.com/Kqzz/MCsniperPY/wiki/FAQ) on the wiki for info on custom delay.**

 ## More info